 WE VALUE YOUR COMMENTS!

-There is a comment box at our reception desk.
+There is a new comment box at our reception desk.
 Please feel free to write down your comments, suggestions, or feedback for us.
 We are always looking for ways to improve ourselves to better serve you and your pets.